LmanTW/themify.nvim/documents/database.md

 # 📚 Colorscheme Database (WIP)

+Themify has a colorscheme database that can be searched using the `brightness` and `temperature` options.

 > [!TIP]
 > You can add a colorscheme to the database by [opening an issue](https://github.com/LmanTW/themify.nvim/issues/new/choose).